CongducPham/LowCostLoRaGw/README.md

 PCBs
 ----

-In order to facilitate connection between an Arduino board or a RaspberryPI and the well-known RFM95 LoRa radio module, we developed simple PCBs for Arduino ProMini, Arduino Nano and RaspberryPI and make them **freely** available.
+In order to facilitate connection between an Arduino board or a RaspberryPI and the well-known RFM95W LoRa radio module, we developed simple PCBs for Arduino ProMini, Arduino Nano and RaspberryPI and make them **freely** available.

+The first PCB is a simple RFM95W breakout with header pin for both the Raspberry (to make a gateway) and Arduino boards.
+The RFM95 breakout initially designed for the HopeRF RFM95W can also host the NiceRF SX1262 as both radio modules have similar pinout.
+The initial RFM95W breakout has been updated to also expose DIO2 and DIO1 on the RPI header to better support the NiceRF SX1262 module: DIO2 location on the RFM95W is the BUSY pin on the NiceRF SX1262 and DIO1 pin is used for RX/TX done interrupt on the NiceRF SX1262.
+However, connecting those pins are not mandatory with our modified SX12XX library and the old RFM95W breakout can still be used to drive the NiceRF SX1262.

+We also made a variant of the RFM95W breakout for the NiceRF SX1280 module (I really don't know why the SX1280 did not use the same pinout than SX12262 and therefore RFM95W!).
+All these breakout PCBs are illustrated in the following figure.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFM95Breakout.jpg)

-The first PCB is a simple RFM95 breakout with header pin for both the Raspberry (to make a gateway) and Arduino boards.
-This PCB can therefore be connected to the GPIO header row of the Raspberry as shown below.
+These PCBs can therefore be connected to the GPIO header row of the Raspberry as shown below.
+Pins on the Raspberry for RST, CS (or NSS), DIO2/BUSY and DIO1 are shown.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonRPI.jpg)

-Or on an Arduino board as it will be explained in Section [connect a radio module to your end-device](https://github.com/CongducPham/LowCostLoRaGw#connect-a-radio-module-to-your-end-device) and illustrated below.
+They can also be used for Arduino boards as it will be explained in Section [connect a radio module to your end-device](https://github.com/CongducPham/LowCostLoRaGw#connect-a-radio-module-to-your-end-device) and illustrated below.
 On the breakout Arduino header, you can connect RFM95's DIO0 to a digital pin of your Arduino if you want to use another communication library that needs this pin.
-Our communication library does not need it but we left this possibility open.
+For NiceRF SX1262 and NiceRF SX1280 you can get BUSY and DIO1 pins from the Raspberry header.
+Again, our modified communication library does not need any of those pins but we left this possibility open.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonArduino.jpg)

 Then, 2 specific PCBs for Arduino Nano and Arduino ProMini are available as shown below.
 The PCB for Arduino Nano is mainly intended for teaching/training purpose as the Nano is not energy-efficient enough for real deployment.
 However its main advantage is to avoid the need of an external FTDI breakout cable to program it.
+It has not been updated for a while and we are not really maintaining it anymore.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/NanoLoRaBreakout.jpg)

 The PCB for the Arduino ProMini (3.3v, 8MHz version) can be used for prototyping and even integration purpose.
 Beware that A4 and A5 (which are usually SDA and SCL pin of the I2C bus) are not connected on the PCB.
 If you need to use them, use these 2 pins from the Arduino board.
+The PCB for the Arduino ProMini has been updated several times.
+The last version is v3 for both RFM95W and NiceRF SX1262 and v2 for NiceRF SX1280.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/ProMiniLoRaBreakout.jpg)

 All the PCBs have footprint for an SMA connector or uFl.
 Both Nano and ProMini PCBs have replicated rows for all the pins.
 They also have extra VCC and GND rails.
+They also have 4 solder pads that can be soldered together if you want to connect various DIO pins.
+Some of these pads are by default connected.
+If you want to use the connected Arduino pins for other purposes, just cut the wire between the pads with a cutter and test for discontinuity.

+- for RFM95W.
+Connected by default: DIO0 to D2, DIO1 to D3, RST to D4.
+Not connected by default: DIO2 to D5
+- for NiceRF SX1262.
+Connected by default: DIO1 to D3, RST to D4.
+Not connected by default: BUSY to D5
+- for NiceRF SX1280.
+Connected by default: DIO1 to D2, BUSY to D3 and RST to D4.
+Not connected by default: DIO2 to D5

-They also have 4 solder pads that can be soldered together if you want to connect RFM95's DIO0 to D2, DIO1 to D3, RST to D4 and DIO2 to D5.
-Our communication library does not need it but we left this possibility open (for LMIC stack for instance).
-We also indicate clearly which pin of the RFM95 you need to solder on the PCB (for instance `MOSI>`).
+Our modified communication library makes wiring quite easy because only CS, MISO, MOSI, SCK and RST are needed.
+However on the PCBs, DIOs pins are available to use other libraries (for LMIC stack for instance).
+We also indicate clearly which pin of the LoRa module you need to solder on the PCB (for instance `MOSI>`).
 As you can see on the picture, you can directly solder the Arduino board on the PCB, or, as we did, use intermediate headers so that the Arduino board can be easily plugged and removed.

 You can download all the Gerber zipped archive and view them on an [online Gerber viewer](https://www.pcbgogo.com/GerberViewer.html).

+- RFM95W/NiceRF SX1262 breakout zipped Gerber archive, 2 layer board of 29x37mm [.zip](https://github.com/CongducPham/LowCostLoRaGw/raw/master/PCBs/RFM95Breakout_2020-11-12.zip)
-- RFM95 breakout zipped Gerber archive, 2 layer board of 29x37mm [.zip](https://github.com/CongducPham/LowCostLoRaGw/raw/master/PCBs/RFM95Breakout_2020-08-31.zip)
+- NiceRF SX1280 breakout zipped Gerber archive, 2 layer board of 29x37mm [.zip](https://github.com/CongducPham/LowCostLoRaGw/raw/master/PCBs/SX1280Breakout_2020-11-11.zip)
-- Arduino Nano v2 breakout zipped Gerber archive, 2 layer board of 30x81mm [.zip](https://github.com/CongducPham/LowCostLoRaGw/raw/master/PCBs/NanoLoRaBreakout_2019-05-14.zip)
+- Arduino Nano v2 PCB for RFM95W zipped Gerber archive, 2 layer board of 30x81mm [.zip](https://github.com/CongducPham/LowCostLoRaGw/raw/master/PCBs/NanoLoRaBreakout_2019-05-14.zip)
+- Arduino ProMini v3 PCB for RFM95W/NiceRF SX1262 zipped Gerber archive, 2 layer board of 30x77mm [.zip](https://github.com/CongducPham/LowCostLoRaGw/raw/master/PCBs/ProMiniLoRaBreakout_2020-11-12.zip)
-- Arduino ProMini v2 breakout zipped Gerber archive, 2 layer board of 30x77mm [.zip](https://github.com/CongducPham/LowCostLoRaGw/raw/master/PCBs/ProMiniLoRaBreakout_2020-08-24.zip)
+- Arduino ProMini v2 PCB for NiceRF SX1280 zipped Gerber archive, 2 layer board of 30x77mm [.zip](https://github.com/CongducPham/LowCostLoRaGw/raw/master/PCBs/ProMiniLoRaBreakoutSX1280_2020-11-11.zip)

 You can easily make them produced on many online PCB manufacturers.
 Usually, you just need to provide the zip archive and both size and number of layers are detected.
 You can dramatically decrease the price by using "panelize" option.
-As you can see on the pictures, we use 3x2 for the RFM95 breakout and 3x1 for both the Nano and ProMini breakout.
-For instance, we ordered them from [JLCPCB](https://jlcpcb.com/) and the cost of 10 panels (i.e. 60 RFM breakout or 30 Nano/ProMini breakout) is about $2!
+As you can see on the pictures, we use 3x2 for the RFM95 breakout and 3x1 for both the Nano and ProMini PCBs.
+For instance, we ordered them from [JLCPCB](https://jlcpcb.com/) and the cost of 10 panels (i.e. 60 RFM95W breakout or 30 Nano/ProMini breakout) is about $4!

 Tutorial materials
 ------------------